dasDaniel/ventoviro.github.io/.vaseman/entries/documentation/mvc/uri-route-building.md

 Router::build('flower:sakuras', array('page' => $page));
 ```

-Or use PackageRouter, we can ignore package name that Package will auto add it:
+Or with the use of PackageRouter, we can ignore package name that Package will add automatically:

 ``` php
 $package = PackageHelper::getPackage('flower');